ClickHouse/ClickHouse/docs/en/query_language/functions/rounding_functions.md

 - If rounding number is a half between two numbers, the function uses banker's rounding.

     Banker's rounding is a method of rounding fractional numbers.
 When the rounding number is a half between two numbers, it is rounded to the nearest even number.
 E.g. 3.5 rounds up to 4, 2.5 rounds down to 2.

+    It is the default rounding method for floating point numbers defined in [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754#Roundings_to_nearest).
+The [round](#rounding_functions-round) function does the same rounding for floating point numbers.
+The `roundBankers` function also rounds integers in the same manner, for example, `roundBankers(45, -1) = 40`.

-- In other cases function rounds numbers to the nearest integer.
+- In other cases, function rounds numbers to the nearest integer.

 Using banker's rounding, you can reduce the effect of rounding numbers on the result of summing or subtracting these numbers.